peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch5/ch5.md

 - **Perfect Hashing**: Hash link with hash
 - **Cuckoo Hashing**: Maintain 2 or more hash tables, and each table with different hash function
+- **Hopscotch Hashing**: Try to improve linear probing algorithm.
+It will keep certain distance by introducing hope info

+## Extendible Hashing

+- Same as B tree, in order to reduce the cost bring by disk memory access